 - Multiple fully funded Ph.D. positions (supported via Research Assistantships) are available in the exciting field of Deep Learning.
-The positions are expected to start in Fall 2017 or Spring 2018.
+The positions are expected to start in Spring 2018 or Fall 2018.

 - Undergraduate, MS students and visiting scholars are also welcome (depending on cases, some funding may be available).

 The research topic: is flexible and will be in areas of mutual interest in Deep Learning.
 Topics include but are not limited to: computer vision applications; generative modeling; understanding and explaining deep neural networks; improving model reliability and security; combining deep learning and evolutionary algorithms.

 Feel free to reach out to Anh at [email protected] for any inquiries.

 If you are interested in applying for a Ph.D. position, please send the following info to [email protected].

 - CV (including your updated Google Scholar page in case you have any publications)

 - GRE scores (the percentile scores)

 - A list of references (their names, titles, organizations, and how you know them)